Guide saw wall of snow carry away Korean trekking team in Nepal

 - Families' anxious wait -

-Soldiers have joined a team using drones and helicopters and digging in deep snow at 3,230 metres (10,600 feet) where the avalanche struck.
+Rescue crews on helicopters were scanning the white landscape with electronic detectors at an altitude of around 3,230 metres (10,600 feet) where the avalanche struck.

 A rescue worker uses an electronic detector to try to locate the missing trekkers